Introduction about CS (Company Secretary)

 Qualified company secretaries can find well-paid positions in the private and public sectors, corporate sectors, banks and financial institutions, stock exchanges, the Department of Company Affairs, company law boards, and government departments.
 The larger the company and the wider its field activity, the better the payments earned by the CS.
 Private consultancy jobs are a very lucrative option.

-Liberalization and globalization have a massive boost to corporate activity, and the openings for company secretaries continue to grow.
+Liberalization and globalization greatly boost corporate activity, and the openings for company secretaries continue to grow.
 This profession looks forward to rich dividends in the present age of mergers, acquisitions, and tie-ups.

 Benefits and Scopes of Company Secretary :

-• The companies who pay a share capital of lump-sum amount (varies from place to place) generally require a company secretary in terms of the Companies Act.
+• Companies that pay a lump-sum share capital (the amount varies from place to place) generally require a company secretary in terms of the Companies Act.

 • The Company Secretary’s main function is to provide guidance and precious advice in financial, secretarial, and legal matters.